ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 A: PHI data should not be stored in `/wynton/group`.
 However, we can create group folders for you under `/wynton/protected` for PHI data storage and collaboration.
 If you choose to have your current storage allocation updated to include PHI storage you have three options:

 1. We can create a group folder in both `/wynton/group` and `/wynton/protected/group`.
 Both folders will share the same quota.
-In this case, the same quota will be applied to 2 folders, so it can be tricky to track where the group’s quota usage is, PHI or non-PHI.
+In this case, the same quota will be applied to two folders, so it can be tricky to track where the group’s quota usage is, PHI or non-PHI.

 2. We can create a group folder in `/wynton/group` and a folder with a separate sub-quota subtracted from the group quota in `/wynton/protected/group`, for example, `/wynton/protected/group/group-phi`.
 This makes it easier to track separate PHI and non-PHI group quota usage.